What Happens When You Max Out Your Credit Card?

 If your card has a promotional or introductory APR, you could lose that and be charged a much higher interest rate should you exceed your credit limit.

-The Citi® Double Cash Card - 18 month BT offer is an example of a balance transfer card has one of the longest payback periods available.
+The is an example of a balance transfer card has one of the longest payback periods available: an intro 0% APR on balance transfers for 18 months (then, RegAPR).

 How Many Times Can I Pay My Credit Card a Month?